michaelneverwins/lg-pro-tips/troubleshooting.md

 Wrong.
 Something happened, and your first order of business is to find out what it was.
 This usually means getting some kind of logging or output from whatever you were trying to run.

-The purpose of this short guide is not to tell you how to interpret whatever errors come out.
-More likely you'll be taking this logging to someone else who can help you figure out what it means.
+The primary purpose of this short guide is not to tell you how to interpret whatever errors come out.
+Some common errors are discussed after this section on gathering logs, but outside of a few easy-to-fix cases, it's likely that you'll be taking this logging to someone else who can help you figure out what it means.
 But you'll still need to get the logging because it's almost guaranteed that nobody can help you with "and nothing happened".
 If you don't come with logging, they'll ask for it.

 ### From the Command Line
 This section pertains primarily to native Linux games.